 Covariates contributing to IRS for all patients recommended for ICU treatment by a positive IRS score (>6).
 Dichotomous variables are encoded as 1 = true, 0 = false.

-Discussion: This should include implications of the findings and their limitations, with reference to all other relevant studies and the possibilities these suggest for future research.
+Discussion:

+The overall goal of this paper was to externally validate INTOXICATE as a clinical decision tool in the initial evaluation of a poisoned patient.
+We found that INTOXICATE had no clinically significant agreement with the recommendations of bedside toxicologists.

+There are methodological differences between our study and the initial derivation study.
+The initial derivation study investigated suspected poisoned patients admitted to the ICU.
+Our study population was suspected poisoned patients who presented to the ED.
+We chose this population because it represents the population for whom the rule is most likely to be used.

-If applied to patients for whom toxicology recommended ICU admission, INTOXICATE would have reduced ICU admissions by 33% (7/21), consistent with the findings of Brandenburg et. al..
-We found that in a cohort of ED patients, however, INTOXICATE also recommended ICU admission for 49 of 60 patients for whom toxicology recommended a GMF or discharge.
+If applied only to patients for whom toxicology recommended ICU admission, INTOXICATE would have reduced ICU admissions by 33% (7/21), consistent with the initial derivation study.
+However, INTOXICATE recommended ICU admission for 49 of 60 patients for whom toxicology recommended a admission to a general medical floor, discharge, or transfer to Psychiatry directly from the Emergency Department.
 This would have increased ICU utilization by around 200% (from 21 to 44).
-While we expect that the diligent practitioner would not employ INTOXICATE for all patients, instead reserving INTOXICATE as a rule-out tool for patients who would otherwise have been admitted to the ICU, our findings demonstrate a concerningly low threshold for over-utilization that would negate the beneficial effects of INTOXICATE.

-Our analysis found a no more than chance agreement between INTOXICATE and the toxicologist at bedside, suggesting that the two approaches use different criteria for ICU admission.
-These criteria may include components of the patient’s history and physical exam excluded from the INTOXICATE model, such as presence of an intoxicant with known delayed adverse effects, laboratory findings, or concerning trends during the ED observation period.
-Additionally, these differences can reflect geographic variation in the type of poisoning, and variation in care practices across health care systems, such as routine ICU admission for certain intoxication types or monitoring of medication infusions (e.g., naloxone or NAC).
+We found no more than chance agreement between INTOXICATE and the toxicologist at bedside, suggesting that the two approaches ratiocinate differently.
+The bedside toxicologist may consider features INTOXICATE does not, such as clonus, abnormal EKG intervals, progressive limb swelling, in ability to tolerate food or liquid by mouth, or acidemia.

+Variation in practices across health care systems may contribute to the discordance.
+At the authors’ institution, all patients receiving an N-acetylcysteine infusion or hyperbaric treatment are admitted to the ICU.
+The agreement between INTOXICATE and the initial disposition may change in health care systems that use a Poison Center-based Toxicology consultation, rather than a bedside one.
+The degree of evaluation and treatment done in the Emergency Department may vary across healthcare systems.

-INTOXICATE does identify particularly strong predictors of an uneventful ICU course, such as acute intoxication with alcohol.
-We were unable to validate this finding in our cohort, as no patients presented with alcohol intoxication alone.
-INTOXICATE also strongly weighs the risk associated with respiratory insufficiency, dysrhythmia, cirrhosis, and a second nonintoxication APACHE IV reason for ICU admission.
-We found that all patients admitted to our ICU had either respiratory insufficiency, dysrhythmia, or both, demonstrating their significance in decision making by toxicologists.
-Though 7/19 patients safely (would need to know the actual outcomes of hospital stay to say safely, but I’m presuming it at the moment) recommended for GMF for discharge by toxicology had one of the above comorbidities, INTOXICATE recommended ICU for all patients with any of the above criteria, suggesting that INTOXICATE is not better than toxicology for the purpose of ICU rule-outs in patients with significant comorbidities.
+Our study did not investigate all facets of INTOXICATE.
+INTOXICATE identifies predictors of not needing ICU care, such as acute intoxication with alcohol.
+In our cohort, Toxicology was not consulted on any patients with alcohol intoxication alone.
+INTOXICATE identifies respiratory insufficiency, dysrhythmia, cirrhosis, and a nontoxicological reason for ICU admission as predictors of needing ICU care.
+In this study, all patients admitted to our ICU had either respiratory insufficiency, dysrhythmia, or both.
+However, 7/19 patients safely (would need to know the actual outcomes of hospital stay to say safely, but I’m presuming it at the moment) recommended for GMF for discharge by toxicology had one of the above comorbidities, INTOXICATE recommended ICU for all patients with any of the above criteria, suggesting that INTOXICATE is not better than toxicology for the purpose of ICU rule-outs in patients with significant comorbidities.